Skip to main content

 • General Education Requirements: if you are considering taking courses toward your General Education Requirements, it is best to have those courses pre-approved by the Dean’s office before you register.

-• Major or minor in French and Italian: courses that are intended for major or minor should be pre-approved by your advisor.
+• Major or minor in French and Italian: courses that are intended for major or minor should be pre-approved by your advisor in our department.
 In some cases, your advisor will approve a group of courses for greater flexibility at registration time (in case of closed or unavailable classes).

 Financial Considerations

-The Global Experiences Office (formerly the Study Abroad Office) has information on financial considerations and funding opportunities, such as scholarships.
+The Global Experiences Office has information on financial considerations and funding opportunities, such as scholarships.
 In general, it is best to meet with a financial aid counselor to discuss your situation as early in the process as possible.

 Contacts